Interpretive Circuit – Dabney’s Circuit

-Old summer house of Dabney family.
-Bought by Charles W. Dabney in 1855, this house was part of a residential complex that included the house where the family used to rest, a cellar to produce wine, a small pier with a shelter for two boats and a viewpoint with vineyards surrounding it.
+Old summer house of the Dabney family bought by Charles W. Dabney, in 1855.
+This house was part of a residential complex that included the house where the family used to rest, a cellar to produce wine, a small pier with a shelter for two boats and a viewpoint surrounded by vineyards.
 It was the favourite place of the last two generations of the family to rest and leisure.
 At the beginning of summer, they used to leave their residence in the city to stay here until the end of October.
-Nowadays it is property of the Regional Government of the Azores, operating as the Headquarters of Faial Nature Park and as Dabney’s House, being part of Monte da Guia Complex.
+Nowadays, it is property of the Regional Government of the Azores, operating as the Headquarters of Faial Nature Park and as Dabney’s House, being part of the Monte da Guia Complex.

 2. Tuff House

-Also known as the Old Whaling Station, the Tuff House was built in 1836 by the Lisbon Fisheries Company with the purpose to dry the codfish caught in Terra Nova at the Monte da Guia hillsides.
-However, the high humidity did not allow this project to succeed, so Charles W. Dabney bought it in 1855 and converted it in the first whale oil extraction station of Faial.
+Also known as Old Whaling Station, the Tuff House was built in 1836 by the Lisbon Fisheries Company to dry the codfish caught in Terra Nova at the Monte da Guia hillsides.
+However, the high humidity did not allow this project to succeed, so Charles W. Dabney bought it in 1855 and converted it to the first whale oil extraction station of Faial.
 It closed in 1942 due to the construction of the new Porto Pim Whaling Station.
-Today, it is owned by the Regional Government of the Azores, where the Porto Pim Aquarium – Live Fish Station operates, being part of the Monte da Guia Complex.
+Today, it is owned by the Regional Government of the Azores, and houses the Live Fish Station operates – Porto Pim Aquarium, being part of the Monte da Guia Complex.

 3. Horta Harbour